cafra/mem/sspku.md

     I lead the team that achieved product launch in 42 days, obtained a license from the Indonesian government in two months, adjusted product to achieve business profitability.

-    At work, I realize the lack of management theory.
+    At work, I acknowledge that I lack knowledge in management theory.
-    This is why I come here to join in this project.
+    That is why I have come here to participate in this project.
 ```